cksajil/LoraWANPi/README.md

 # LoRaWAN Raspberry Pi
  A Python wrapper for utilizing the LMIC library to transmit data from a Raspberry Pi 4 using the RFM95 module.

 This code is adapted and modified from [lmic-rpi-fox](https://github.com/fox-iot/lmic-rpi-fox).
-This library provides an interface between hardware and software, consisting of a LoRa chip [RFM95](http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf) modified to operate at a frequency of 865 MHz and three indicator LEDs, one green indicating power on and two red general purpose ones that can be configured to indicate some type of system status.
+This library provides an interface between hardware and software, consisting of a LoRa chip [RFM95](http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf) modified to operate at a frequency of 865 MHz and two indicator LEDs, one for indicating power on and the other for indicating data sending activity.

 ## Setup